INTRODUCTION

 PRACTICE & ATTENDANCE

 At-home practice is an essential part of a student's development on their instrument.
 Students are required to practice at home.
 Students should set a goal for each practice session.
 Keep practicing until that goal is reached.
 It is called STRIVE FOR FIVE!
-We are looking for five practice log-ins in between lessons.
+We are looking for five practice log-ins between lessons.
 We are asking for 10-15 minutes!
-The amount of time a student spends is not as important as reaching the goal.
+A student's time is not as important as reaching the goal.
 You want your child to make a positive relationship with their instrument and make it a friend!
 Please make sure you fill out your practice chart!
 Become a creature of habit!

-It is educationally sound for students to attend class on a regular basis.
+It is educationally sound for students to attend class regularly.
 Since we only meet once a 6-day cycle, it is imperative to remember your instrument/music and attend lessons so you do not fall behind.

 HERE IS A GREAT ARTICLE!